 Mindsy’s website hosts more than 5,000 courses provided by vendors, many of whom are specialised in e-learning.
 Tens of thousands of users pay $29 a month to access as many courses as they would like in that time…(The Economist, 2013).

-With a Smart Phone and internet access, the Learner who is otherwise alone may freely engage in a dialogue with one or more expert Guides in an e-forum, in the pursuit of developing whatever knowledge and skills they have determined are important at that moment.
+With a smartphone and internet access, the Learner who is otherwise alone may freely engage in a dialogue with one or more expert Guides in an e-forum, in the pursuit of developing whatever knowledge and skills they have determined are important at that moment.
 The Learner may also freely peruse online the digitally stored information database of civilization, which is presented in multiple formats and from multiple perspectives.
 The Learner may themselves act as a Guide to others, and contribute their own information to the internet database.
 The age, gender, credentials, wealth, social status, and geographical location of the Learner and Guide become irrelevant – they are Netizen Peers in a Republic of Learning.

 There has been a rich tradition of support for the notion of a heutagogic and egalitarian approach to learning: